bienvenuushindi/HyperionDev/sections/A/REVIEW.md

    Updating the loop conditional expression  `num != x` with `num != 0` will solve the puzzle :fire: :superhero_woman: :superhero:

 2. #### Syntax errors
-    - :red_circle: [REQUIRED] You forgot to close the function `is_palindrome` with using end keyword.
+    - :red_circle: [REQUIRED] You forgot to close the function `is_palindrome` with an end keyword.
 Below you can see how a method basic structure looks like

     ```